akamy-rent/akamy-rent.github.io/index.md

 ![xcors](./docs/smartContractTesting/XCORS.png)

 In AkaMy-Rents's current state you must initialize an insecure version of Chrome:
-`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`
+`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`.

 #### Stage 1 complete: Application started
 ![stage-1](./docs/smartContractTesting/startApp.jpg)

 #### Initialize the Python Server
-- In another terminal window run : `ssh root@206.189.2.161`
+- In another terminal window run : `ssh root@206.189.2.161` .
-- Use the password is `pythonS3rver`
+- Use the password is `pythonS3rver`.
-- Run the python server script `python3 /home/akamy-rent/py-compile-server/test_server.py`
+- Run the python server script `python3 /home/akamy-rent/py-compile-server/test_server.py`.
-- You should then see `Server started http://206.189.2.161:9000` signaling that your server is ready to receive input
+- You should then see `Server started http://206.189.2.161:9000` signaling that your server is ready to receive input.

 ##### Example of the server running